MindShaver/strategy-game-learning/README.md

-# strategy-game-learning
+# Learning how to build a 2D Strategy Game in Unity

-A repository for a 2D strategy game built in Unity.
+Using Unity 2019.4.7f1 (64 Bit)